 Long-term peer-to-peer car rental (from a month to a year)

 Drive My Car Rentals lets you rent cars from people who aren’t using them for a long period, from a month to a year.
+This form of car sharing isn't an instant booking.
 Borrowers need to meet the car’s owner to exchange keys, and you need to sign a contract each time you rent.